Energy in France

+Statistics

 Electricity

 The electricity sector in France is dominated by nuclear power, which accounted for 72.3% of total production in 2016, while renewables and fossil fuels accounted for 17.8% and 8.6%, respectively.
 France has the largest share of nuclear electricity in the world.
 The country is also among the world's biggest net exporters of electricity.
 The French nuclear power sector is almost entirely owned by the French government and the degree of the government subsidy is difficult to ascertain because of a lack of transparency.

 In 2010, as part of the progressive liberalisation of the energy market under EU directives, France agreed the Accès régulé à l'électricité nucléaire historique (ARENH) regulations that allowed third party suppliers access up to about a quarter of France's pre-2011 nuclear generation capacity, at a fixed price of €42/MWh from 1 July 2011 until 31 December 2025.

-Companies
+Nuclear

+France uses nuclear to produce around 70% of its electricity needs from 56 active reactors in 2023.
+A 2014 plan to reduce the nuclear supply was reversed in 2019 and in 2022 plans to build six new reactors were announced.

+Hydro power

+France has 20 GW of installed capacity and supplies around 10% of France's electricity needs.